Allsvenskan: Player and manager awards

 In addition to the winner's trophy and the individual winner's medals awarded to players, Allsvenskan also awards the most valuable player, goalkeeper of the year, defender of the year, midfielder of the year, forward of the year, newcomer of the year and manager of year at Allsvenskans stora pris together with C More and Magasinet Offside.
 Also, the Allsvenskan top scorer is awarded.

 Television

 Sweden

 The Swiss corporation Kentaro has owned the TV rights for Allsvenskan since 2006.
-Through licence agreements with the media company TV4 Group matches are aired through C More Entertainment who broadcasts them on their C More Sport and C More Live channels, until 2019.
-Matches can also be bought through the online pay-per-view service C SPORTS.
+Through licence agreements with the media company TV4 Group matches were aired through C More Entertainment who broadcast them on their C More Sport and C More Live channels, until 2019.
+Matches also could be bought through the online pay-per-view service C SPORTS.

-On 24 March 2017, Discovery-owned channel Eurosport and OTT streaming service Dplay will be the new domestic broadcaster for both SEF competitions (Allsvenskan and Superettan) effectively from 2020 until 2025, as well as selected European countries (exc.
+On 24 March 2017, Discovery-owned channel Eurosport and OTT streaming service Dplay (now known as HBO Max) were chosen to be the new domestic broadcaster for both SEF competitions (Allsvenskan and Superettan) effectively from 2020 until 2025, as well as selected European countries (exc.
 Italy) for Allsvenskan.
-In May 2024 Discovery+ was rebranded as HBO Max which is the service that currently broadcasts Allsvenskan.
+In 2024, TV rights for Allsvenskan and Superettan were acquired by TV4 Group from 2026 until 2031.